-People often believe that their estate planning is complete if they have a will.
+Often people believe that if they have a will, their estate planning is complete.
 However, there is much more to a complete estate plan.
-A good plan should make estate administration efficient, consider taxes (e.g., estate, inheritance, and income), protect assets if you need long-term care, and appoint someone to act for you if you become incapable of managing your affairs while you are alive.
+A good plan should: make estate administration efficient, consider taxes (e.g., estate, inheritance and income), protect assets if you need long term care, and appoint someone to act for you if you become incapable of managing your affairs while you are alive.